RumenDamyanov/js-chess/apps/jquery/README.md

 # Chess - jQuery Implementation

-A classic jQuery implementation of the chess game interface.
+A classic jQuery implementation of the chess game interface with unified design system.

 ## Overview

-This implementation showcases traditional jQuery patterns for DOM manipulation and event handling, demonstrating how to build interactive chess interfaces using the classic jQuery approach.
+This implementation showcases traditional jQuery patterns for DOM manipulation and event handling, demonstrating how to build interactive chess interfaces using the classic jQuery approach. **Now features the unified UI/UX design system** for consistent appearance across all framework implementations.

 ## Features